Justin See Profile Photo

 PhD (LTU), MA (ADMU), B.Arts/B.Sc (ADMU)

-Dr. Justin See is a postdoctoral research fellow in climate change adaptation at the Sydney Environment Institute and is affiliated with the School of Geosciences at the University of Sydney.
-As a human geographer, his research investigates the intersecting dimensions of power, injustice, and inequality reflected in the planning and implementation of climate change adaptation projects across space, class, and time.
-He draws upon climate justice, critical development, postdevelopment, and decolonial theories to re-imagine how to do climate adaptation in a just and equitable manner.
-He is the author of several articles critically examining climate change adaptation interventions that have been published in Global Environmental Change, World Development, Climatic Change, and Climate and Development, among others.
-His current research investigates the impacts of climate buffer infrastructure as climate adaptation in the Philippines.
+Dr. Justin See is a lecturer in Development Studies at the School of Social and Political Sciences (The University of Melbourne).
+His research investigates the intersecting dimensions of power, injustice, and inequality reflected in the planning and implementation of climate change adaptation and mitigation projects implemented in the Global South.
+He draws upon climate justice, critical development, post-development, and decolonial theories to re-imagine how to do development interventions in a just, inclusive, and equitable manner.
+He is the author of several articles critically examining climate change adaptation interventions that have been published in Global Environmental Change, World Development, Climatic Change, Climate and Development, Local Environment, among others.
+Prior to joining the University of Melbourne, Justin worked as a postdoctoral research fellow at the Sydney Environment Institute at the University of Sydney investigating the impacts of climate buffer infrastructures in the Tacloban City, Philippines (2023-2024), and as a research fellow at the Centre for Sustainable Communities at the University of Canberra, examining community engagement and participation within development projects in Western Province, Papua New Guinea (2021-2022).

 Research Interest